Frequently Asked Questions

 - Yes.
 The success of ICSEW depends on the work done by the subcommittees.
 Contact the ICSEW chair if you find you are not able to actively participate on a subcommittee.

 - How often a subcommittee meets varies.
 The frequency of meetings is set by the subcommittee chair.
 Contact the subcommittee chair information specific subcommittee information.

 Can I attend the meetings if I am an alternate and the representative is able to attend?

-ICSEW encourages alternates to attend all meetings.
+- Yes.
+Alternates are welcome to attend all of our meetings!
 However, it is up to your agency to approve your attendance at meetings if you are an alternate.
-Some agencies may only allow alternates to attend when the representative is not able to.
+Some agencies may only allow alternates to attend when the representative is not able to do so.

 Can I join a subcommittee if I am an alternate?

-Yes.
+- Yes.
+Alternates can participate in all ICSEW activities with the exception of voting.
 However, you will need to check with your agency or supervisor for approval to participate.

 Can I vote if I am an alternate?

-No. Only an agency appointed representative may vote.
-If an alternate is attending a meeting (where a vote will take place) in the absence of a representative, he/she may complete a proxy voting form to allow the alternate to vote on his/her behalf.
+- No. Only an agency appointed representative may vote.
+If an alternate is attending a meeting (where a vote will take place) in the absence of a representative, the representative may complete a proxy voting form to allow the alternate to vote on their behalf.

 How does ICSEW communicate with the Governor’s Office?